multiversx/mx-specs/ESDT-specs.md

           "@414c43" +
 }
 ```
-Once this transaction is processed by the Metachain, Alice becomes the designated manager of AliceTokens, and is granted a balance of 4091 AliceTokens, to do with them as she pleases.
-She can increase the total supply of tokens at a later time if needed.
-For more operations available to ESDT token managers, see ESDT token management.
+Once this transaction is processed by the Metachain, Alice becomes the designated manager of AliceTokens.
+In case of NFTs and SFTs Alice does not need to mint any tokens, but she will need to register a ticker so that she receives the tokenID.
+She can create and add quantity later using ESDTNFTCreate.
+For more operations available to ESDT token managers, see [ESDT-Token management](#esdt-token-management)

 ### Roles
 In order to be able to perform actions over a token, one needs to have roles assigned.
 The existing roles are:

+For NFT:
-* ESDTRoleNFTCreate : this role allows one to create a new NFT/SFT
+* ESDTRoleNFTCreate : this role allows one to create a new NFT
-* ESDTRoleNFTAddQuantity : this role allows one to add quantity of a specific NFT/SFT
+* ESDTRoleNFTBurn : this role allows one to burn quantity of a specific NFT

+For SFT:
+* ESDTRoleNFTCreate : this role allows one to create a new SFT
-* ESDTRoleNFTBurn : this role allows one to burn quantity of a specific NFT/SFT
+* ESDTRoleNFTBurn : this role allows one to burn quantity of a specific SFT
+* ESDTRoleNFTAddQuantity : this role allows one to add quantity of a specific SFT

 ### Assigning roles